 SaaS Model: Sage Intacct

-Sage recently introduced a new software-as-a-service (SaaS) solution for general contractors and real estate developers called Sage Intacct.
+Sage also offers Software-as-a-Service (SaaS) solution for general contractors and real estate developers called Sage Intacct.
 Through SaaS tools, your clients can quickly gain access to Sage accounting software in the cloud.

 Who it’s for: SaaS solutions are best for clients who lack the internal resources to support software install, maintenance, and compliance, and don’t need customized solutions that can support numerous workflows and business apps.